As we welcome 2018, it’s a great time to do a look-see ahead and make sure your finances are in order.

 Shop for level-term life insurance

-You can comparison shop at HealthIQ, Quotacy.com, PolicyGenius.com, 1stOptionInsurance.com, Insure.com, AccuQuote.com, or QualityTermLife.com.
+You can comparison shop at HealthIQ, HavenLife.com, Quotacy.com, PolicyGenius.com, 1stOptionInsurance.com, AccuQuote.com and QualityTermLife.com.
 By shopping online, you avoid an insurance salesperson trying to up-sell you from level term coverage to whole life.

-Certain health conditions make insurance more expensive or even unavailable.
-If you have such a condition, you’re what’s known as ‘rated’ in the industry, which means you will pay more money than the example for the 45-year-old guy.
+Certain health conditions make insurance more expensive or even unavailable to you.
+If you have such a condition, you’re what’s known as “rated” in the industry, which means you will pay more money than the example for the 45-year-old guy.

 Get disability insurance

 You’re three times more likely to become disabled than die during your working lifetime.
 Yet people have historically been more likely to buy life insurance, not disability insurance.